mburakerman/pug-stylus-babel-starter/README.md

 ### ⚠️Note
 You have to install `babel-preset-es2015` locally.
 I don't know why we have to do this.
 Otherwise it gives *Error: Couldn't find preset “es2015” relative to directory...* error.

+### ⚠️Note
+Do not forget to create empty css folder in assets folder.
+Otherwise stylus gives error.